mafer-mafer/calculator/README.md

 # Simple Calculator

-This code will run a simple calculator that accepts expressions as strings and returns the solution.
+This code will run a simple calculator that accepts mathemtical expressions as strings and returns the solution.
+It can receive the input either by keyboard or the UI buttons.

 This calculator can handle: